sagemath/trac_to_gh/Issue 4264.md

 # Issue 4264: change E.a_invariants() for an elliptic curve to return a tuple

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4264

 Original creator: was